 - Unexplained weight loss of more than 1 stone over a three to six month period

 Back pain can be complex, but all the evidence points towards exercise and movement as being the gold standard for back pain treatment and pain relief.
 Movement is good and should be encouraged but start small and gradually build up.
-As I always tell my patients, there is no magic fix and it is generally a combination of advice, education, keeping active, exercises and manual therapy to get back on the road to recovery and back to a normal routine.
+There is no magic fix and it is generally a combination of advice, education, keeping active, exercises and manual therapy to get back on the road to recovery and back to a normal routine.
 For more information and further tips on back pain visit the ISCP website.
 For an assessment and further advice, make an appointment now through our contact form or call 087 184 9464.